markerikson/redux-ecosystem-links/forms.md

 - **redux-field**
   https://github.com/cape-io/redux-field
   For when you want to control individual form fields with redux.
+Think something like https://vitalets.github.io/x-editable/ for Redux.

 - **Redux Form Validation**
   https://github.com/posabsolute/redux-form-validator